-Located in the foothills of the Himalayas, at Himachal Pradesh (check out our article about: Travel to Himachal Pradesh) Shimla is popularly known for its picturesque mountains, balmy weather, Victorian architecture & scrumptious cuisine.
-An ideal spot for honeymoons and family vacations during summer, it’s is a prime destination for those who want to enjoy the beauty of nature & explore historical locations such as Gorton Castle, Kennedy Cottage and more.
+Located in the Himalayas foothills, at Himachal Pradesh (check out our article about: Travel to Himachal Pradesh), Shimla is popularly known for its picturesque mountains, balmy weather, Victorian architecture & scrumptious cuisine.
+An ideal spot for honeymoons and family vacations during summer, it’s is a prime destination for those who want to enjoy the beauty of nature & explore historical locations such as Gorton Castle, Kennedy Cottage, and more.

-One of the most adventurous travel destinations in North India, Manali is a great place if you enjoy outdoor sports.
-From Rohtang Pass to Beas River and Solang Valley, here’s where you can enjoy snow sport activities, rafting, long drives and a whole lot more.
+One of the most adventurous travel destinations in North India, Manali is a great place to enjoy outdoor sports.
+From Rohtang Pass to Beas River and Solang Valley, here’s where you can enjoy snow sport activities, rafting, long drives, and a whole lot more.

-Manali also offers you picturesque nature parks, serene mountains, waterfalls and temples where you can simply sit back and relax.
+Manali also offers you picturesque nature parks, serene mountains, waterfalls, and temples where you can sit back and relax.

 Dharamshala also has several monasteries that make it the most scenic destination in India.
 It attracts thousands of people every year and is a must-visit if you want to visit the picturesque St John Church, Dal Lake, etc.

-When it comes to serene lakes, highest mountain passes, Buddhist and Tibetian monasteries, Leh Ladakh definitely makes your trip to India a memorable one.
-You can go for rafting at the famous Zanskar river, enjoy some tranquility and peace at the Pangong Tso Lake, trek at Khardungla Pass or go for mountaineering at Kargil.
+When it comes to serene lakes, the highest mountain passes, Buddhist and Tibetian monasteries, Leh Ladakh definitely makes your trip to India a memorable one.
+You can go rafting at the famous Zanskar river, enjoy some tranquility and peace at the Pangong Tso Lake, trek at Khardungla Pass, or go mountaineering at Kargil.

 Note: Not recommended for travel with kids

-The capital of India, filled with history and culture, New Delhi is beautiful beyond words.
-The historic Red Fort, Jama Masjid and Akshardham Temple, you can find some of the world’s most astonishing monuments here.
+The capital of India, filled with history and culture, New Delhi, is beautiful beyond words.
+At the historic Red Fort, Jama Masjid, and Akshardham Temple, you can find some of the world’s most astonishing monuments here.

 New Delhi is also a great place if you’re looking to enjoy the beauty of nature.
 The Lodhi Gardens & Gandhi Smriti, for example, are some of the best places to visit.
-For great food and socializing, you can head to Hauz Khas and Chandni Chowk where you can encounter the busiest street market of India.
-From jewelry, clothing and fabric, you can find everything under one roof.
+For great food and socializing, you can head to Hauz Khas and Chandni Chowk, where you can encounter India’s busiest street market.
+From jewelry, clothing, and fabric, you can find everything under one roof.

-If you are traveling with children, do not leave their hand for even a second.
-There is no point in walking around in the market with a stroller, you will not be able to move with it.
+If you are traveling with children, do not leave their hands for even a second.
+There is no point in walking around in the market with a stroller; you will not be able to move with it.

-After the Beatles visited the ashram of Maharishi Mahesh Yogi back in the 60s, Rishikesh became a popular hub for yogis and travelers from around the world.
-With exquisite valleys, dark and dense forests and the fast-flowing Ganges River, Rishikesh is a magnet for those seeking peace and tranquility.
+After the Beatles visited Maharishi Mahesh Yogi’s ashram back in the 60s, Rishikesh became a popular hub for yogis and travelers from around the world.
+With exquisite valleys, dark and dense forests, and the fast-flowing Ganges River, Rishikesh is a magnet for those seeking peace and tranquility.

 If you’re visiting the northern portion of India, do visit this multicultural during the weekends.
-The local markets here are filled with amazing stores where you can get hold of traditional North Indian wear and Dhabas where you can enjoy kulfis, lassis and a lot more.
+The local markets here are filled with amazing stores where you can get hold of traditional North Indian wear and Dhabas to enjoy kulfis, lassis, and a lot more.

-One of the most beautiful historical destinations in India, Hampi in Karnataka used to the capital of Vijayanagar, the same place where India’s biggest Hindu empires existed.
+One of India’s most beautiful historical destinations, Hampi in Karnataka, used to the capital of Vijayanagar, the same place where India’s biggest Hindu empires existed.

-It is filled with historical monuments, mind-blowing architecture and beautiful landscape.
+It is filled with historical monuments, mind-blowing architecture, and beautiful landscapes.
 The ruins of Hampi go all the way back to the 14th century and stretches over 25 kilometers.
 Spending an entire day here will definitely be worth your while.
 However, do remember to pick up the cash elsewhere since this place has no arms.

-Literally, the best place to visit in the month of October, Pondicherry is a small French town flung with tourists, refreshing green teas, picturesque villas and French architecture.
+Literally, the best place to visit in October, Pondicherry is a small French town flung with tourists, refreshing green teas, picturesque villas, and French architecture.

-The seas here are warm and inviting and the weather is balmy and pleasant.
-On your visit here, you can go to Pondicherry Museum, Basilica of the Sacred Heart of Jesus and Bharathi Park.
-You can also enjoy the local food at Le Cafe, go boating at the Paradise beach or simply spend some time alone at the Rock beach.
+The seas here are warm and inviting, and the weather is balmy and pleasant.
+You can go to the Pondicherry Museum, Basilica of the Sacred Heart of Jesus, and Bharathi Park on your visit here.
+You can also enjoy the local food at Le Cafe, go boating at Paradise beach, or simply spend some time alone at the Rock beach.

-A popular destination among honeymooners, travelers and nature lovers, Coorg is one of the most enchanting destinations in India.
-It offers enthralling views, picturesque mountains and clouds that make the sky look so perfect.
+Coorg is a popular destination among honeymooners, travelers, and nature lovers, one of the most enchanting destinations in India.
+It offers enthralling views, picturesque mountains, and clouds that make the sky look so perfect.

-On your trip here, you should definitely visit Abbey Falls, Irupu Falls, Nisargadhama Island and Madikeri Fort.
-If you like jungle safaris or trekking, do head to Nagarhole National Park, Pushpagiri Peak and Mandalpatti.
+You should definitely visit Abbey Falls, Irupu Falls, Nisargadhama Island, and Madikeri Fort on your trip here.
+If you like jungle safaris or trekking, do head to Nagarhole National Park, Pushpagiri Peak, and Mandalpatti.

 Munnar is an ideal place to visit if you’re looking for peaceful weather and green rolling mountains.
 It is one of the best places to visit in South India with your family, where you can enjoy the perfect weather and lush surroundings.

-The weather is generally between 33-22 degree C. Some of the most ideal places to visit here include Anamudi, Pothamedu viewpoint and Mattupetty Dam.
-The tea plantations too are beautiful to look at.
+The weather is generally between 33-22 degrees C. Some of the ideal places to visit here include Anamudi, Pothamedu viewpoint, and Mattupetty Dam.
+The tea plantations to are beautiful to look at.

-Known for its backwaters and magnificent beaches, Alleppy in Kerala offers you a delightful experience.
-With its shimmering waters, long canals and coconut trees, this place has houseboats, lighthouses built on the coast and lush green paddy fields that look exotic from a distance.
+Alleppy is known for its backwaters and magnificent beaches.
+Alleppy in Kerala offers you a delightful experience.
+With its shimmering waters, long canals, and coconut trees, this place has houseboats, lighthouses built on the coast, and lush green paddy fields that look exotic from a distance.